3541/liba3/README.md

 Projects using other build systems can invoke Meson directly and depend on the library produced (or they can simply build it themselves — take look at `meson.build` for inspiration).

+### Building with Nix

+Alternatively, the project may be built with Nix.
+Simply running `nix build` will produce a release build installed under `./result` (a symlink to the Nix store).
+Additional build configurations are also available.
+For example, a debug build on Clang can be invoked using `nix build .#a3/clang/debug`.

 ## Notes
 Most objects (buffer, hash table, linked list, etc...) provide the following functions to do with their lifecycle: